Civil Engineering ( Environment and Energy ) MEng

 For full-time students the programme is delivered in three semesters over a calendar year.
 Semester 1 modules are completed between September and January, Semester 2 modules between February and May and Semester 3 is completed between June and August.These modules also provide the skill set required for successful completion of the MEng Research Project in Semesters 2 & 3.

 The part-time delivery (1 evening per week and a Friday afternoon) will occur over a five semester period in 2018/19 & 2019/20.

 Stage 1/Semester 1

 This programme will significantly enhanced employment opportunities for graduates with the trend in recent years in the industry being towards recruitment of specialist Masters level graduates.

-- Online application is open for courses commencing 16th September 2018.
+- Online application is open for full-time courses commencing September 2019.

 - Please note that applicants will be required to pay an acceptance fee of €500 online if a place on a course is offered.
 This fee is deductible from the overall course fee.

 - Please attach and upload any documents such as transcripts, CV, other details relevant to the application.